Is Taj Mahal Overrated or Worth Visiting? What You Need to Know about Taj Mahal Before Visiting

 Boy, were we wrong!

-When we got there, there were already hundreds of visitors inside.
-They had probably arrived long before the gate opened.
+When we got there, hundreds of people were already inside, probably queuing long before the gates even opened.

-Fortunately, the queue didn’t take very long, but do be aware that you will have to go through bag checks and metal detectors.
-A seemingly innocent item might be deemed offensive or dangerous, and will be confiscated if they see fit.
+Fortunately, the line moved quickly, but security was strict.
+You have to go through bag checks and metal detectors.
+A seemingly innocent item might get confiscated if they consider it offensive or dangerous.

 I had stupidly brought a book with me, thinking I’d have time to read.
-It was taken away at the security, presumably because it had the word “God” in the title.
+It was taken away at the security.
+Apparently the word “God” in the title was a problem.

 Next, we went inside to see the main mausoleum, where the Mughal and his beloved wife were buried.
 Here, you’ll have to wear protective foot covers (provided for free with your ticket), so as not to damage the marble floors.